Best neckband headphones Buying Guide: Welcome to What Hi-Fi?'s round-up of the best wireless neckband headphones you can buy in 2021.

 Libratone’s noise-cancelling technology – dubbed CityMix II – offers four levels of noise cancellation, letting you choose how much of the world to let in.
 It's pretty effective at blocking out everything from chugging lorries to office chatter, and can be tuned via the remote or Libratone’s app.

-While not as crisp or insightful as the Sennheisers, the TRACK+s offer a deft balance of dynamics and clarity – without breaking a sweat.
-If you love running, these will go the distance.
+While not as crisp or insightful as the Sennheisers, the TRACK+ offer a deft balance of dynamics and clarity – without breaking a sweat.
+If you love running, these are some of the best neckband headphones for going the distance.

-If style and craftsmanship float your boat, you’ll be instantly drawn to these sleek earbuds made from “aircraft grade” aluminium.
+If style and craftsmanship float your boat, you’ll be instantly drawn to these sleek neckband headphones made from “aircraft grade” aluminium.
 Their compact, minimal design is highly impressive – as is the clarity and upper-frequency refinement.